Note: To get the most from our ACCA TX Flashcards – browse them from Left to Right

 The gain is deferred by deducting it from the cost of the newly acquired replacement asset which results in a larger gain then arising on the eventual sale of the replacement asset.

-The land and buildings sold must have been used in the business and the full sale proceeds must be reinvested in another qualifying business asset.
+The land and buildings sold must have been used in a trade of the vendor and the full sale proceeds must be reinvested in another qualifying business asset which will be used in a trade.
 The replacement asset must be bought in the period 12 months before to 36 months after the disposal of the old asset.

-Qualifying shares must have been subscribed for by the individual on or after 17 March 2016 in an unquoted trading company and held for a minimum period of 3 years since 6 April 2016.
+Qualifying shares must have been subscribed for by the individual on or after 17 March 2016 in an unquoted trading company and held for a minimum period of 3 years since 6 April 2016 and the individual cannot be an employee of the company.

 The disposal of shares must be in a trading company where the individual has at least a 5% shareholding in the company and is also an employee (part time or full time) of the company for the 24 months prior to disposal.

-When shares in a company are disposed of, they are matched against acquisitions of shares in that company in the following order:
+When shares in a company are disposed of by an individual, they are matched against acquisitions of shares in that company in the following order:

 • Shares acquired on the same day (as the sale)